EntityGraphQL/EntityGraphQL/docs/content/schema-creation/01-mutations.md

 ---
-title: "Mutations"
+title: 'Mutations'
-metaTitle: "Adding mutations to your schema - EntityGraphQL"
+metaTitle: 'Adding mutations to your schema - EntityGraphQL'
-metaDescription: "Add mutations to your GraphQL schema"
+metaDescription: 'Add mutations to your GraphQL schema'
 ---

 Lets add some mutations.
 Mutations are GraphQLs way all allowing modifications to data.